monkstone/monkstone.github.com/_posts/2015-10-09-generative.md

 There is this excellent book on processing [Generative Gestaltung, ISBN: 978-3-87439-759-9][generative], and the authors have just released the [code updated to run with processing-3.0][code].
 Here are a couple of the sketches translated to JRubyArt.
 Note the ability to use hi-dpi for retina etc in the second sketch.

-Here's a chance to show your ruby chops by translating some more....
+Here's a chance to show your ruby chops by translating some more....see already [translated sketches here][sketches]

 And send me a tweet @[monkstoneT][twitter]